 What causes OCD?

-There are different theories about why OCD develops, but none of these theories have been found to fully explain every person’s experience, but researchers suggest that the following are likely to be involved in causing OCD:
+There are different theories about why OCD develops.
+None of these theories can fully explain every person’s experience, but researchers suggest that the following are likely to be involved in causing OCD:

 Some experts have noted that some children seem to develop OCD symptoms very suddenly after having a streptococcal (or strep) infection, such as strep throat or scarlet fever.
-However, it is currently not known why this might occur and no research has yet been able to identify a physical cause to explain the link.
+However, no one knows why this can happen, and no research has yet been able to identify a physical cause to explain the link.
 Some children who develop OCD symptoms in this way show them for a while and then they fade.